LowLevelMahn/build_clfs_tools/readme.txt

 Its based on http://www.clfs.org/view/CLFS-3.0.0-SYSTEMD/sparc64-64/cross-tools/introduction.html and http://www.clfs.org/view/CLFS-3.0.0-SYSTEMD/mips64-64/cross-tools/introduction.html

-I’ve got extra follow up scripts for building kernel, bash, hello world etc. but I haven’t included them here to keep the problem report smaller.
+I've got extra follow up scripts for building kernel, bash, hello world etc. but I haven't included them here to keep the problem report smaller.

 The script needs sudo to add /tools and /cross-tools symbolic links to the root - the CLFS gcc patches are directing to them - but thats all